- Six Month Tarot Spread Explained: What Does It Mean? - August 1, 2022

-- Three of Wands Meaning: Upright and Reversed - October 8, 2021
+- Six of Swords Meaning: Upright and Reversed - August 1, 2022

 The Six of Swords sits in a central position in the suit of Swords in most traditional Tarot decks.
 This minor arcana card represents both struggles, and triumphs, so it has lots to reveal.
 Let’s take a look at the Six of Swords Meaning and what it may be telling you about your life.

 Keywords for the Six of Swords Tarot Card

 - Feeling trapped

 - Resist change

 Learning about each Tarot suit is really useful; it helps deepen your understanding of the fourteen individual cards.
 In turn, this knowledge makes connecting to and reading a card easier.